inspr/core-legacy/doc/dapp_overview.md

 ## What are Channels?
-Channels are the structures that allow dApps and Nodes to exchange informations between eachother.
+Channels are the structures that allow dApps and Nodes to exchange informations between each other.
 A dApp/Node inputs and outputs are defined by it's Boundary.
 The Boundary, on the other hand, references a parent dApp's Channel (or Alias, which will be described ahead).

 ![channel](img/chan-func.jpg)